mishoo/UglifyJS/README.md

 Using the name cache is not necessary if you compress all your files in a single call to UglifyJS.

+#### Debugging property name mangling

+You can also pass `--mangle-props-debug` in order to mangle property names without completely obscuring them.
+For example the property `o.foo` would mangle to `o._$foo$_` with this option.
+This allows property mangling of a large codebase while still being able to debug the code and identify where mangling is breaking things.

+You can also pass a custom suffix using `--mangle-props-debug=XYZ`.
+This would then mangle `o.foo` to `o._$foo$XYZ_`.
+You can change this each time you compile a script to identify how a property got mangled.
+One technique is to pass a random number on every compile to simulate mangling changing with different inputs (e.g. as you update the input script with new properties), and to help identify mistakes like writing mangled keys to storage.

 ## Compressor options

 You need to pass `--compress` (`-c`) to enable the compressor.
 Optionally